The Last Tattooed Face Woman of Chin Tribe at Mindat-Myanmar

 A very beautiful sunrise view from the room

-The Munn tribe have distinctive letter “B” patterns on their faces and an animist tree pattern on their foreheads.
+The Munn tribe’s faces contain distinct letter “B” patterns, as well as an animist tree motif on their foreheads.

 She’s playing her handmade instrument.